 This document has been prepared in accordance with the Guidelines for Division 5.1 assessments (the Guidelines) by the NSW Department of Planning, Housing and Infrastructure (DPHI).
 The purpose of this report is to consider bushfire risk and assess the potential environmental impacts that could arise from the activity.
-Mitigation measures are provided to meet the requirements of Planning for Bushfire Protection 2019 (PBP 2019) and the National Construction Code (NCC) as benchmarks for tolerable risk from bushfire, balancing potential harm and the benefits of the activity, while implementing reasonable measures to manage bushfire risk effectively.
+Mitigation measures are provided to meet the requirements of Planning for Bushfire Protection 2019 (PBP) and the National Construction Code (NCC) as benchmarks for tolerable risk from bushfire, balancing potential harm and the benefits of the activity, while implementing reasonable measures to manage bushfire risk effectively.

-The purpose of this report is to consider bushfire risk of the activity.
 The site is not on designated Bushfire Prone Land, nor is it affected by designated Bushfire Prone Land.
-At a meeting between the Department of Education and the Rural Fire Service (RFS) on 29 October 2024, the RFS confirmed that the site is low risk and will be treated accordingly with no requirement for compliance with PBP 2019, The National Construction Code (NCC) for Specification 43 or the Australian Standard for Construction of Buildings in Bushfire Prone Areas 2018 (AS3959).
+At a meeting between the Department of Education and the Rural Fire Service (RFS) on 29 October 2024, the RFS confirmed that the site is low risk and will be treated accordingly with no requirement for compliance with Planning for Bushfire Protection 2019, The National Construction Code (NCC) for Specification 43 or the Australian Standard for Construction of Buildings in Bushfire Prone Areas 2018 (AS3959).